palladius/palladius.github.io/blog/fotoricc/micro-album-cuties.md

 This example shows how to include several galleries into one page.
 Also notice that some captions have been set.

-{% include gallery-layout.html gallery=site.data.galleries.riccardo-micro-album-cuties id_number=1 %}
+{% include gallery-layout.html gallery=site.data.galleries.micro-album-cuties id_number=1 %}

 The pictures from part two:

-{% include gallery-layout.html gallery=site.data.galleries.ghent-light-festival-2 id_number=2 %}
+{# % include gallery-layout.html gallery=site.data.galleries.ghent-light-festival-2 id_number=2 % }

 [repo for Pasta]: https://github.com/palladius/pasta